sjh401/GA_Project_to_change/README.md

 ## Project Description

-Website will return a list of cocktail ideas so they can stop asking the bartender "What should I order?".
+Website will return a list of cocktail ideas with ingredients list and measurements.
 I will include a age verification and selection for just non alc drinks.

 ## API and Data Sample